 Each team must ensure they are on time for the challenge day;

-Entry forms must be received by 3rd July 2018;
+Entry forms must be received on time as per announcement

-Each participating learner and guardian must sign release liability and photo release forms.
+Each participating scholar and guardian must sign release liability and photo release forms.

 A DAY IN THE SKY WITH EAA - KIMBERLEY AND BLOEMFONTEIN LEARNERS